wavefrontHQ/help/onboarding/welcome.md

 <img src="images/wavefront_architecture.png" alt="Wavefront architecture" style="display:block;width:400px;margin:10px auto;"></img>

-<p>Wavefront makes it easy to stream your data into Wavefront.
-Wavefront supports two approaches depending on where the metrics originate: push from agents and pull from cloud services.</p>
+<p>Wavefront makes it easy to stream your data into the Wavefront service.
+Depending on where the metrics originate, data is either pushed from agents and or pulled from cloud services.</p>

 <p>An agent collects metrics and pushes it to the Wavefront proxy.
 The proxy runs within your infrastructure and forwards collected data to the Wavefront service.
-The proxy provides authentication, [flow control](https://community.wavefront.com/docs/DOC-1034), [metrics preprocessing](https://community.wavefront.com/docs/DOC-1207), and more.</p>
+The proxy provides authentication, flow control metrics preprocessing, and more.</p>

 <p>Wavefront directly pulls metrics data from cloud services such as Amazon Web Services (AWS).
-Wavefront offers CloudWatch, CloudTrail, and AWS Metrics+ [cloud integrations](https://community.wavefront.com/docs/DOC-1032).</p>
+Wavefront offers CloudWatch, CloudTrail, and AWS Metrics+ cloud integrations.</p>
 </div>
 <div class="col-sm-12 col-md-6">
 <div class="well">